REMA EARLY MUSIC DAY

 Throughout the year, REMA organises conferences that address the sector’s needs and provide participants with a place to meet, work together, learn from inspiring experiences and address common challenges as a group.

-A variety of events focused on key topics for the field.
+A variety of events focusing on key industry topics

 REMA REMA AWARDS